GavinShox/chess-oxide/README.md

 NOTE: GUI IS VERY BASIC AND JUST USED FOR TESTING

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the MPL-2.0 License.